 The Greener Solutions program is project based class that partners students with companies, non-profits, and/or government agencies interested in promoting the adoption of more sustainable chemistry.
-Every year we recruit teams of graduate students and advanced undergraduates to work closely with one of our partner organizations on an interdisciplinary projects that leverages students knowledege in a real-world context.
-Learn more about our past projects below.
+Every year we recruit teams of graduate students and advanced undergraduates to work closely with one of our partner organizations on an interdisciplinary projects that leverages students knowledge in a real-world context.
+Learn more about our current and past projects below.

 This fall we will be partnering with the Biomimicry Institute to consider biologically inspired design alternatives as a starting place for the replacement of formaldehyde based resins, adhesives and preservatives which are used in textiles and beauty products.
 Students will work alongside industrial partners to identify the most promising replacement materials.